UFluids@Home

 μFluids@Home is a computer simulation of two-phase flow behavior in microgravity and microfluidics problems at Purdue University, using the Surface Evolver program.

 About

 The project's purpose is to develop better methods for the management of liquid rocket propellants in microgravity, and to investigate two-phase flow in microelectromechanical systems, taking into account factors like surface tension.
-Systems can then be designed that use electrowetting, channel geometry, and hydrophobic or hydrophilic coatings to allow the smooth passage of fluids.
-Such systems would include compact medical devices, biosensors, and fuel cells, to name a few.
+Systems using electrowetting, channel geometry, and hydrophobic or hydrophilic coatings to allow the smooth passage of fluids can then be designed.
+Such systems include compact medical devices, biosensors, and fuel cells.

 Computing platform

 μFluids@Home uses the BOINC volunteer computing platform.